hocinebendou/catalogue-docs/docs/index.md

 the scientific community for the objective of furthering research and benefiting individuals from the outcome results of all studies using the biospecimens and data associated.
 Therefore, the biospecimens are transferred from the institutions and universities to central places; biobanks.
-Three H3Africa biobanks are created across the African continent, two in the central part, Ghana and Nigeria, and one in the south Africa, to contain the projects biospcimens
+Three H3Africa biobanks are created across the African continent, two in the central part, Ghana and Nigeria, and one in the southern part, South Africa, to contain the projects biospcimens

 * [IBRH3AU](http://www.ibru.mak.ac.ug/)
 * [CLS](http://www.cls.co.za/)